curl/curl/docs/libcurl/libcurl-ws.md

 it responds with a 101 Switching and then the client can speak WebSocket with the server.
 The communication can happen in both directions at the same time.

+# EXTENSIONS

+The WebSocket protocol allows the client to request and negotiate *extensions* can add additional features and restrictions to the protocol.

+libcurl does not support the use of extensions and always sets up a connection without them.

 # MESSAGES

 WebSocket communication is message based.
 That means that both ends send and receive entire messages, not streams like TCP.
 A WebSocket message is sent over the wire in one or more frames.
-Each frame in a message can have a size up to 2^63 bytes.
+A message which is split into several frames is referred to as a *fragmented* message and the individual frames are called *fragments*.
+Each frame (or fragment) in a message can have a size of up to 2^63 bytes and declares the frame size in the header.
+The total size of a message that is fragmented into multiple frames is not limited by the protocol and the number of fragments is not known until the final fragment is received.

+Transmission of a frame must not be interrupted by any other data transfers and transmission of the different fragments of a message must not be interrupted by other user data frames.
+Control frames - PING, PONG and CLOSE - may be transmitted in between any other two frames, even in between two fragments of the same user data message.
+The control frames themselves on the other hand must never be fragmented and are limited to a size of 125 bytes.

-libcurl delivers WebSocket data as frame fragments.
-It might send a whole frame, but it might also deliver them in pieces depending on size and network patterns.
-It makes sure to provide the API user about the exact specifics about the fragment: type, offset, size and how much data there is pending to arrive for the same frame.
+libcurl delivers WebSocket data as chunks of frames.
+It might deliver a whole frame as a single chunk, but it might also deliver it in several pieces depending on size and network patterns.
+See the individual API documentations for further information.

-A message has an unknown size until the last frame header for the message has been received since only frames have set sizes.

-# Raw mode

-libcurl can be told to speak WebSocket in "raw mode" by setting the **CURLWS_RAW_MODE** bit to the CURLOPT_WS_OPTIONS(3) option.

-Raw WebSocket means that libcurl passes on the data from the network without parsing it leaving that entirely to the application.
-This mode assumes that the user of this knows WebSocket and can parse and figure out the data all by itself.

-This mode is intended for applications that already have a WebSocket parser/engine that want to switch over to use libcurl for enabling WebSocket, and keep parts of the existing software architecture.

 # PING

 WebSocket is designed to allow long-lived sessions and in order to keep the connections alive, both ends can send PING messages for the other end to respond with a PONG.
+Both ends may also send unsolicited PONG messages as unidirectional heartbeat.

-libcurl automatically responds to server PING messages with a PONG.
-It does not send any PING messages automatically.
+libcurl automatically responds to server PING messages with a PONG that echoes the payload of the PING message. libcurl does neither send any PING messages nor any unsolicited PONG messages automatically.

 # MODELS